artbat6/stop-shopping-redux/README.md

 WHEN I review the way the app extracts state data from the store<br />
 THEN I find that the app uses Redux instead of the Context API<br />
 WHEN I review the way the app dispatches actions<br />
 THEN I find that the app uses Redux instead of the Context API<br />

-## Usage

-This application allows to shop for various items, add these products to the shopping cart, manage the shopping cart by increasing and decreasing quantities, check out their purchases and see their order history.

 ## License